Escape to the Rocky Mountains

 Copper Mountain offers 2,450 acres of skiable terrain and a quaint pedestrian village that feels more like a friendly neighborhood

-Looking for a home-base for your outdoor adventures?
+Looking for a home base for your outdoor adventures?
 Look no further, Avon is at the base of Beaver Creek and only a short drive to the Vail Valley’s top ski resorts.
+If skiing isn't your thing Avon has a science and nature museum and an arts festival worth looking into.

 Take a break from the hustle and step into quaint Minturn.
 Just minutes from Vail and Beaver Creek, this is the perfect escape!